C-Brown/C-Brown.github.io/about.md

 permalink: /about/
 ---

 I love all things hacking and offensive security.
-This blog is just for the fun of sharing what I research and learn in my spare time.
+This blog is just for the fun of sharing what I research and learn along the way.

 email: pwoerTF[at]gmail.com